knot-system/knot-home/README.md

 ## Additional Options

-You may want to edit the `config.php` a bit after the initial setup and add additional settings:
+You may want to edit the `config.php` in the root directory a bit after the initial setup and add additional settings:

 ```php
 <?php